zudi-lin/pytorch_connectomics/README.md

 ### Data Augmentation
 We provide a data augmentation interface several different kinds of commonly used augmentation method for EM images.
 The interface is pure-python, and operate on and output only numpy arrays, so it can be easily incorporated into any kinds of python-based deep learning frameworks (e.g., TensorFlow).
 For more details about the design of the data augmentation module, please check the [documentation](https://zudi-lin.github.io/pytorch_connectomics/build/html/modules/augmentation.html).

+### YACS Configuration
+We use the *Yet Another Configuration System* ([YACS](https://github.com/rbgirshick/yacs)) library to manage the settings and hyperparameters in model training and inference.
+The configuration files for tutorial examples can be found [here](https://github.com/zudi-lin/pytorch_connectomics/tree/master/configs).
+All available configuration options can be found at [```connectomics/config/config.py```](https://github.com/zudi-lin/pytorch_connectomics/blob/master/connectomics/config/config.py).
+Please note that the default value of several options is ```None```, which is only supported after YACS v0.1.8.

 ### Model Zoo
 We provide several encoder-decoder architectures, which can be found [here](https://github.com/zudi-lin/pytorch_connectomics/tree/master/connectomics/model/zoo).
 Those models can be applied to any kinds of semantic segmentation tasks of 3D image stacks.
 We also provide benchmark results on SNEMI3D neuron segmentation challenges [here](https://github.com/zudi-lin/pytorch_connectomics/tree/master/benchmark) with detailed training specifications for users to reproduce.